FarronF/limerick-council-meetings/meetings/2021/02/17-Virtual Meeting of the Home and Social Development Strategic Policy Committee/Agenda - Meeting of the Home and Social Development Strategic Policy Committee - 17th February 2021.md

 10. Any other business.

 Signed: Cllr.
-Michael Murphy, Chairperson, Limerick City and County Council---
+Michael Murphy, Chairperson, Limerick City and County Council
+---